Facebook Messenger chatbots are a hot topic. Everybody is jumping on the bandwagon. Conversational marketing is the phrase of the moment.

 All too soon, March rolled around and the first day of Conference was under way.
 For the team, it meant an early start – joining the registration table and walking new arrivals through the process of subscribing to Jenda.

 As quickly as we could, we made adjustments.
 Adding in new AI responses to give directions to the bathroom, how to connect to the wifi, validate parking, and where the beer was at.
-We were able to accommodate a last-minute change of breakout rooms when the venue’s equipment broke down; even adding in an extra broadcast on request.
+We were able to accommodate a last-minute change of breakout rooms when equipment broke down.
+We even adding an extra broadcast on request.

 A few days after the conference, we sent out a follow-up broadcast seeking further feedback on speakers, and, of course, on Jenda herself.
-The response was overwhelmingly a big thumbs-up.
+The response to our chatbot trial was overwhelmingly a big thumbs-up.

 Conversologie … Since 2013 (and even before that)